shan-biodigital/unreal-shader-project/README.md

 ### Easy, but no Vim commands, or auto-complete...

-Quickly realized it is difficult to work out of the Custom Material Expression node (since no auto-complete, or vim commands, or EVEN keyboard shortcuts).
+Realized it is difficult to work out of the Custom Material Expression node (since no auto-complete, or vim commands, or EVEN keyboard shortcuts).
 Have ya'll run into this problem?
 Is there a fix?

 ![No Vim Commands](./MyShaderProject/Screenshots/04-no-vim.png)